ChrisMantegna/chrismantegna.github.io/_posts/2023-02-01-February-Goals.md

 tags: [goals, skill building, progress, Black, DEI]
 ---

 February 1 marks the beginning of Black History Month, a celebration of Black Excellence as well as a call to action for Black radical thinking.
 I begin this month tired and frustrated at not only the lack of progress, but the backwards momentum that is waging war against education.
 My February goal is to make it - it is literally just to make it through the month feeling hopeful and maybe a little less tired.
+The thumbnail photo is of Angela Davis and Toni Morrison, and my banner photo is of street artwork in Curacao created by Giovanni Abath.
+Both remind me of a few themes for this month and beyond, and those are community, collaboration, perserverence and flexibility.

 As I continue work toward equity in STEM access, my summer REU program, and learning teaching pedagogy, my direct action goals for February are tangible, timely, and manageable.